graykode/KorQuAD-beginner/README.md

   --do_lower_case=False
 ```

-I tried training the GeForce RTX 2080 and 11GB in memory, and it took about three to four hours.
+I trained in GeForce RTX 2080 and 11GB in memory, and it took about three to four hours.

 Then you can evaluate F1 and EM score.